GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/ad-auction/index.md

 #### `auctionConfig` properties

 {% Aside %}
-`additionalBids` is not supported in the current implementation of Protected Audience API.
+`additionalBids` is not supported in the current implementation of the Protected Audience API.
 Read the [Auction
       Participants](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#22-auction-participants) section in the
       Protected Audience API explainer for more information.
 {% endAside %}